 Having been a former lawyer, and in the Lord for almost 20 years, I have observed that Christians (evangelicals) are quite poor in understanding politics (and art too).
 And most Christians are easy prey to political propaganda.
 And just like how they disdain people from other theological camps, they quickly label people who don’t agree with their political views as “leftists” or “liberals” or, in the case of the United States, as “communists”.

-So, just because of the fact that there is the phrase “In God We Trust” on an American dollar currency note, many Christians blindly believe that the United States is a Christian nation.
+Therefore, just because of the fact that there is the phrase “In God We Trust” on an American dollar currency note, many Christians blindly believe that the United States is a Christian nation.
 And many falsely believe that the founding fathers of the United States were God-fearing believers and the Constitution of the United States is a biblical document (which does not feature the word “God”, in case you did not know).

 What Charlie Kirk wanted to established was simply American supremacy (according to him, its the greatest country in the world), and not work for the Kingdom of God, which is actually not of this world (John 18:36).